 As used herein, the terms "IOT," "the Company," "We," "Our," or "Us" refer to Income Opportunity Realty Investors, Inc., a Nevada corporation, individually or together with its subsidiaries.
 Income Opportunity Realty Investors, Inc. is the successor to a California business trust organized on December 14, 1984, which commenced operations on April 10, 1985.
-The Company is headquartered in Dallas, Texas, and its common stock trades on the American Stock Exchange under the symbol ("AMEX:IOT").
+The Company is headquartered in Dallas, Texas, and its common stock trades on the American Stock Exchange ("AMEX") under the symbol ("IOT").

 On July 17, 2009, Transcontinental Realty Investors, Inc. ("TCI"), acquired from Syntek West, Inc., ("SWI"), 2,518,934 shares of common stock, par value \$0.01 per share of Income Opportunity Realty Investors, Inc. ("IOT") at an aggregate price of \$17,884,431 (approximately \$7.10 per share), the full amount of which was paid by TCI through an assumption of an aggregate amount of indebtedness of \$17,884,431 of the outstanding balance owed by SWI to IOT.
 The 2,518,934 shares of IOT common stock acquired by TCI constituted approximately 60.4% of the issued and outstanding common stock of IOT.
 TCI had owned for several years an aggregate of 1,037,184 shares of common stock of IOT (approximately 25% of the issued and outstanding stock).
 After giving effect to the transaction on July 17, 2009, TCI owned an aggregate of 3,556,118 shares of IOT common stock which constituted approximately 85.3% of the shares of common stock of IOT outstanding.
-In 2010, TCI sold 5,000 shares of IOT stock resulting in an ownership of 3,551,118 shares which constitutes approximately 85.2% of the shares of common stock of IOT outstanding (which is a total of 4,168,214 shares).
+In 2010, TCI sold 5,000 shares of IOT stock resulting in an ownership of 3,551,118 shares which constituted approximately 85.2% of the shares of common stock of IOT outstanding.
+In 2011, TCI sold 110,013 shares of IOT stock resulting in an ownership of 3,441,105 shares which constitutes approximately 82.6% of the shares of common stock of IOT outstanding (which is a total of 4,168,214 shares).

 IOT is a "C Corporation" for U.S. federal income tax purposes.
-With TCI's acquisition of the additional shares on July 17, 2009, TCI increased its aggregate ownership of IOT to in excess of 80%; therefore, beginning July 2009, IOT's results of operations are now consolidated with those of ARL and TCI and their subsidiaries.
+With TCI's acquisition of the additional shares on July 17, 2009, TCI increased its aggregate ownership of IOT to in excess of 80%; therefore, beginning July 2009, IOT's results of operations are now consolidated with those of American Realty Investors, Inc. ("ARL") and TCI and their subsidiaries.
 ARL is the common parent for the consolidated group.

 IOT's Board of Directors represents the Company's shareholders and is responsible for directing the overall affairs of IOT and for setting the strategic policies that guide the Company.
-The Board of Directors has delegated the day-to-day management of the Company to Prime Income Asset Management, LLC, a Nevada limited liability company ("Prime") under a written Advisory Agreement that is reviewed annually by IOT's Board of Directors of IOT are also directors of ARL and TCI.
-The Chairman of the Board of Directors of IOT also serves as the Chairman of the Board of Directors of ARL and TCI.
-The officers of IOT also serve as officers of ARL, TCI and Prime.
+As of April 30, 2011, the Board of Directors delegated the day-to-day management of the Company to Pillar Income Asset Management, Inc., a Nevada corporation ("Pillar"), under an Advisory Agreement that is reviewed annually by IOT's Board of Directors.
+The directors of IOT are also directors of ARL and TCI.
+The Chairman of the Board of Directors of IOT also serve as officers of ARL, TCI and Pillar.